cucumber/godog/README.md

 It gives you undefined step snippets to implement in your test context.
 You may copy these snippets into your `*_test.go` file.

-Now if you run the tests again.
-You should see that the definition is now pending.
+Now if you run the tests again you should see that the definition is now pending.
 You may change **ErrPending** to **nil** and the scenario will pass successfully.

 Since we need a working implementation, we may start by implementing only what is necessary.